Erongo Wilderness Lodge sits amongst huge granite whalebacks and boulders in the Erongo Mountains.

-Birdwatching: The Erongo Mountains are great for keen birders.
-In and around the lodge many species are common ranging from small sunbirds through to Verreaux's Eagles.
-On our last visit, sightings included the red-billed and Hartlaub's francolin, rosy-faced lovebird, pale-winged starling, white-tailed shrike – and a lovely sighting of a freckled nightjar nesting.See more ideas for Birdwatching in Namibia
+Birdwatching: The Erongo Mountains are great on a Namibia birdwatching break.
+Species seen around the lodge range from small sunbirds to large eagles.
+We saw red-billed and Hartlaub's francolin, rosy-faced lovebird, white-tailed shrike, and a freckled nightjar nesting.See more ideas for Birdwatching in Namibia

-Walking: The exposed granite around Erongo forms large, rounded hills which are well-suited to hiking and gentle scrambling.
-Walks can either be accompanied by knowledgeable guides, or on your own along clearly marked walking trails (for which the lodge provides a detailed map).See more ideas for Walking in Namibia
+Walking: Erongo has large, rounded hills which are good for hiking and gentle scrambling.
+Choose to go out either accompanied by knowledgeable guides, or on your own along marked walking trails for some walking on holiday in Namibia.See more ideas for Walking in Namibia

 Attitude towards children: The lodge has a good attitude to children.